|

 temples and sites along the paths to its peak.
 The area is green all

 year round and is known for its secluded tranquility.
 Mt.
-Qingcheng is
+Qingcheng

-temperature of 15 centigrade, Mt.
+average temperature of 15 centigrade, Mt.
 Qingcheng belongs to humid

 subtropical monsoon climate.
-It is reputed as "Dong Tian Fu Di" (means
+It is reputed as "Dong Tian Fu Di"

 Use your browsers "Go Back" button to return to the previous page